eglassman/cool-papers/defs.md

 	- end-user programming
 	- learning of recursive policies in intelligent agents

+#### Transductive

+- reasoning from observed, specific (training) cases to specific (test) cases [17]
+	- not reasoning from observed training cases to general rules, which are then applied to the test cases [17]

 ### Statistical

 - Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]